Got a question about LiveCode for FM?

 Your app could be used by specific people, that you can name.
 For example, you might sell your app to a Financial Services company, which has 20 people in their accounts department using the app.
 These are named users.
 They can change over time, and seats can be unassigned and assigned to a new named user.

 Alternatively, your app could be used by anonymous, concurrent users.
 It might be an app in the iOS App store, for eg a conference schedule, used by large numbers of unknown people, at the same time.
 These numbers could fluctuate greatly from month to month.
+Note that we count the number of people using your app at the same time NOT the number of concurrent connections to your FileMaker Server.

 Yes.
 Your user packs are specific to a particular app.
 For example, if you have two apps, one for managing the accounts of a large firm, used by 10 people in the client company, and one for managing the schedule for a conference available in the Google Play store, you will need separate user packs and different user types for each app.
 Your accounting app needs 10 named users, but your conference app might need 100 concurrent users (depending on how large the conference is).
 You need to buy 2 separate user packs.